 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Landesbank Baden-Württemberg (LBBW) reported significant carbon emissions, with total emissions of approximately 64,256,440 kg CO2e from Scope 1 and 2, and a staggering 88,462,828,000 kg CO2e from Scope 3.
-This reflects the bank's extensive operational footprint, particularly in its supply chain and customer activities.
-For the year 2023, LBBW's emissions were recorded at approximately 9,630,000 kg CO2e for Scope 1 and 2 combined, with a further breakdown showing 5,548,937 kg CO2e from Scope 1, 7,326,011 kg CO2e from Scope 2, and 2,827,169 kg CO2e from Scope 3.
-This indicates a proactive approach to emissions tracking across all scopes.
+In 2024, Landesbank Baden-Württemberg (LBBW) reported significant carbon emissions, with approximately 6,425,644,000 kg CO2e from Scope 1 and 2 combined, and a staggering 88,462,828,000 kg CO2e from Scope 3 emissions.
+This data highlights the bank's substantial carbon footprint, particularly in its upstream activities.
+For the year 2023, LBBW's emissions included about 5,548,937 kg CO2e from Scope 1, 7,326,011 kg CO2e from Scope 2, and 2,827,169 kg CO2e from Scope 3.
+This indicates a comprehensive approach to emissions reporting, covering all relevant scopes.
 LBBW has set ambitious climate commitments, aiming for carbon neutrality across all scopes by 2035.
 The bank achieved a long-term target of reducing absolute CO2 emissions by 25% by 2020, based on 2009 figures, and a short-term target of 20% reduction by the end of 2020 from 2018 levels.
-Additionally, LBBW has committed to a 42% reduction in Scope 1 and 2 emissions by 2030 from a 2021 baseline, as part of its Science Based Targets initiative (SBTi) commitments.
-Overall, LBBW's climate strategy reflects a comprehensive approach to reducing its carbon footprint, with a focus on both immediate and long-term sustainability goals.
+Additionally, LBBW has committed to a 42% reduction in Scope 1 and 2 GHG emissions by 2030 from a 2021 base year, as validated by the Science Based Targets initiative (SBTi).
+These initiatives reflect LBBW's dedication to addressing climate change and reducing its environmental impact, aligning with industry standards for sustainability and emissions reduction.

 Access structured emissions data, company-specific emission factors, and source documents